Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/standard.md

 ### 3.4.
 Key Algorithms

-Certificates must use the RSA algorithm of minimum length 2048 or the ECDSA algorithm of minimum length 256.
+Certificates MUST use the RSA algorithm of minimum length 2048 or the EdDSA algorithm with the curse ed25519 of minimum length 256.

 ## 4. Issuing Policies

 Certificate issuing MUST be done after manual review by a human.
 The subject is responsible for proving they are legitimate to obtain the certificate, through official documents or online presence, when applicable.
 The Certificate Authority is responsible for verifying the uniqueness of the certificate delivered, across all commonly trusted authorities.

 ### 4.1.
-Legal documents

-A subject requesting a certificate with their full name MAY submit legal documents proving who they are.

-### 4.2.
 Paid resources

 A subject requesting a certificate with their username MAY submit various paid resources proving who they are.
+A paid resource is a resource which the subject MUST have paid more than 0.50 EUR or equivalent to acquire.

 This includes, but not limited to:
 - Minecraft accounts
 - Internet domains

-### 4.3.
+### 4.2.
 Social resources

 A subject requesting a certificate with their username MAY submit various social, free, resources proving who they are.

 This includes, but not limited to:
 - Social media accounts: Discord, Reddit, Twitter, ...

-- Email addresses
+Easily mass automatable resources, such as email addresses, are excluded.

-### 4.4.
+### 4.3.
 Issuing Thresholds

 For a certificate to be issued, the subject MUST submit one of the following:

-- One or more legal documents
 - Two or more paid resources
 - One paid resources and one or more social resources
-- Three or more social resources
+- Four or more social resources

 If a certificate with the same Common Name already exists, the subject MUST prove ownership of one of those certificates.

+The subject MAY obtain a certificate with the Common Name `Automation` upon presentation of a certificate with the same Organization.

 Certificate Authorities MAY add additional requirements.

-### 4.5.
+### 4.4.
 Data retention

-Upon deliverance, the Certificate Authority MUST NOT keep any provided resources or documents in clear text format.
+After deliverance, the Certificate Authority MUST NOT keep any provided resources or documents in clear text format.
 The Certificate Authority MUST keep a hash of a unique identifier of the resources or documents and share that hash with other Certificate Authorities through a public database (format TBD).

-### 4.6.
+### 4.5.
 Data privacy

 The Certificate Authority MUST NOT make any information other than subject fields explicitly provided by the subject public.
 The Certificate Authority MUST adhere to the best privacy practices according to the European Union General Data Protection Regulations.
+The Certificate Authority MAY collect anonymous statistics.

-### 4.7.
+### 4.6.
 Certificate Transparency

 The Certificate Authority MUST publish the issued certificate to three or more Certificate Transparency logs.

+### 4.7.
+Certificate Length

+The Certificate MUST NOT be valid for more than three years after deliverance.

 ## 5. Revocation Policies